Cherreads

 "How much for the tomatoes?" the woman asked.

-"A silver coin each," the girl replied smoothly, lifting a bunch.
-"Fresh and firm.
-Imported from West Eldoria, best quality you'll find."
+"A silver coin each," the girl replied smoothly.
+"Fresh, firm, and imported from West Eldoria.
+The best you will find anywhere."

-"I'll take everything," the woman said finally, lowering her voice, "if you do me a favor."
+"I will take everything," she said finally, lowering her voice, "if you do me a favor."

-She sat back down and reached for her book.
+She sat back down and reached for her book, though a faint unease stirred beneath her calm expression.

 The girl froze.